heathhenley/captasia/readme.md

 I realize the overlap of people who use Camtasia and people who run Python scripts is probably small - if you think you want to use this but don't know how feel free to reach to out and I'll try to help.
-If there's enough interest I stand it up behind a Web UI.
+If there's enough interest I will stand it up behind a Web UI.
 I'm hesitant to put much work into it because I'm sure they'll add this feature in Camtasia soon.

 This is developed with Camtasia 2023, Python 3.10 and Windows, I don't know